 It’s been a common anecdote that you need milk to get calcium in your diet to ensure strong bones in adolescence.
 That’s one of the reasons kids are encouraged to drink chocolate milk- if they don’t like white milk, we’ve been told that chocolate milk is one way to get calcium.
 However, studies have shown that dairy products have little or no effect on bone integrity in children.
 As well, dairy products and calcium have not been shown to prevent stress fractures in adolescent girls.
 So what does this mean?
 Milk consumption is not necessary for healthy bones in adolescents.
-While calcium is important in the diet, the minimum amount to effect bone integrity is about 600 mg– after that, bone integrity does not improve.
+While calcium is important in the diet, the minimum amount to affect bone integrity is about 600 mg– after that, bone integrity does not improve.
 This amount is easily attainable in plant foods.

-While the dairy industry likes to make it seem that chocolate milk is a vital part of the diet, as shown above, it can actually be harmful.
+While the dairy industry likes to make it seem that chocolate milk is a vital part of the diet, as shown above, it can be harmful.
 The thing that is never discussed is that these are not the only options that we have.
 We can get calcium from plant foods.
 We can eat plant foods to power our workouts.
-We can drink one of the many plant milk options are available for chocolate milk lovers: almond, soy, cashew, and rice milk all have chocolate flavored options.
+We can drink one of the many plant milk options available for chocolate milk lovers: almond, soy, cashew, and rice milk all have chocolate-flavored options.
 And we can do this in a way that doesn’t require all the negative aspects of chocolate milk consumption.